RRead91/cypress-empactis-techtest/README.md

-## cypress-empactis-techtest
+# cypress-empactis-techtest

-This repo contains a technical test demonstration of Cypress
+This repo contains a technical test demonstration of Cypress using the

-# Setup
+## Setup

 This project requires the following: